John T. Milliken Department of Medicine

-M25 Medicine 849 Sun Protection Outreach Teaching by Students (SPOTS)
+M25 Medicine 849 SPOTS: Sun Protection Outreach Teaching by Students (Non-Clinical Elective)

 Students will teach public and private middle school and/or high school students in the St. Louis area about skin cancer and sun protection.
 SPOTS courses are taught in 60- to 90-minute sessions.
-The program involves delivering a PowerPoint presentation with a prewritten script, interactive games, a video, and hands-on demonstrations.
-The elective is open to students who are new to this program, as well as students who previously participated in the SPOTS first-year selective.
-Students new to SPOTS are required to attend two evening training sessions (2.5 hours each) to learn the content of the program, as well as teaching strategies.
-For students who have taught SPOTS before, only one evening session is required.
+The program involves delivering a PowerPoint presentation with a pre-written script, interactive games, a video, and hands-on demonstrations.
+Students are required to attend two evening training sessions (2.5 hours each) to learn the content of the program, as well as teaching strategies.
 Training sessions for all enrolled students occur in the fall.
 A winter training session can be added if needed.
-Students will teach 4 SPOTS session per week of elective credit (8 sessions total).
+Students will teach 4 SPOTS session per week of elective credit.
 Students participating in the elective need to arrange for their own transportation to teaching sessions.
 Sessions are typically taught by students in pairs.
 Learning objectives: 1.
 Demonstrate knowledge of basic principles of skin cancer, including how to detect skin cancer and how to decrease risk with photoprotection.
 2. Effectively communicate this knowledge to children/adolescents.

-M25 Medicine 853 Bone and Joint Infectious Diseases
+M25 Medicine 853 Inpatient Bone and Joint Infectious Disease Consult (Clinical Elective)

 Study of infectious diseases in patients who have had bone marrow or solid organ transplants, or who have a hematologic malignancy.
 The elective is designed to teach students the fundamentals of evaluating clinical infections in these complex and interesting patients and formulating plans for workup and therapy.
 Students see consultations in every part of Barnes-Jewish Hospital under the supervision of a faculty member who rounds with them every day.
 They work closely with infectious disease fellows, follow their own patients and play an important role in their management.
 They are expected to read the literature about their patients and participate in clinical conferences.
 They attend teaching rounds and conferences and lectures in infectious diseases.
 They also learn appropriate use of antibiotics, antifungal and antiviral agents in this highly immune suppressed population.
 A wide distribution of infectious diseases is covered including management of neutropenic fever, invasive fungal infections in the transplant population, acute and chronic infections, infection prophylaxis and monitoring and interactions between immunosuppressive agents and antibiotics.